Ansible Automation Platform (AAP) Integration#

 Fill out the following information:

-- Name i.e. secm_hcp_credential
+- Name i.e. (CESI_ORG)_hcp_credential

-- Description i.e. Approle for ansible to connect to Vault
+- Description i.e. AppRole for Ansible to connect to Vault

 - Organization Your team's AAP organization